vegaprotocol/documentation/docs/releases/overview.md

 #### Add maximum lifetime to postgres connections
 Before the release of 0.58 postgres connections in the pool were never closed.
 This created a risk whereby any memory leaks, in any of the postgres worker processes, will result in that memory never being reclaimed.
 The addition of having `pgxpool` as a config option with default values means connections will be closed after a certain time, with functionality to avoid starving the pool all at once.
 This work was done in [6461 ↗](https://github.com/vegaprotocol/vega/issues/6461).

-#### Handle BeginBlock and EndBlock events
+#### Handle `BeginBlock` and `EndBlock` events
-In order for the datanode snapshots feature to work in alignment with core and the blockchain the datanode will use begin and end block events.
-This will allow the datanode to know which block to stop processing data from and which to start again from.
+In order for the datanode snapshots feature to work in alignment with core and the blockchain the datanode will use `BeginBlock` and `EndBlock` events.
+This will allow the datanode to know which block to stop processing data from, and which to start again from.
 This will provide seamless data during protocol upgrades.
-This work was implemented in [6211](https://github.com/vegaprotocol/vega/issues/6211).
+This work was implemented in [6211 ↗](https://github.com/vegaprotocol/vega/issues/6211).

 #### Add Ledger Entry API
 This change introduces an API to query the LedgerEntry schema.
 LedgerEntry objects can be filtered by asset_id, market_id, party_id for sending and receiving account, as well as on transfer types.
-This API was implemented under issue [6368](https://github.com/vegaprotocol/vega/issues/6368).
+This API was implemented under issue [6368 ↗](https://github.com/vegaprotocol/vega/issues/6368).

 #### New features: Wallet
+Version 0.58 brings with it a number of improvements to the wallet both for the end user as developers that will use the wallet APIs.
+The full list of wallet changes and improvements can be seen in the [0.58.0 release page ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.58.0) issues that are also labeled with `wallet`.

-6308 - Support parallel requests in wallet API version 2 6426 - Add a name field on interaction to know what they are when JSON 6427 - Improve interactions documentation
+#### Support parallel requests in wallet API version 2
-6431 - Pass a human-readable input data in Transaction Succeeded and Failed notifications 6448 - Improve wallet interaction JSON conversion
-6458 - Return a context aware message in RequestSuccessful interaction 6451 - Improve interaction error message
+This change brings with it the ability to support parallel requests, which from a CLI application point of view is ok, however may limit UX with the desktop-wallet and any future UI based wallets.
+The work done to implement this improvement was done in [6308 ↗](https://github.com/vegaprotocol/vega/issues/6308)

+#### Improve interactions documentation
+With a large amount of the improvements in this version being based around the wallet interactions this change updates existing and creates new documentation on the interactions.
+This will help speed up the lead times for developers to integrate with the existing service.
+The documentation improvements were made under [6427 ↗](https://github.com/vegaprotocol/vega/issues/6427)

 ### Pre-release Version 0.57.0 | 2022-09-28